Revelation chapter 13: the rise of a new caliphate

 Many readers have been misled into thinking that Jerusalem’s Temple will have been rebuilt by this time, but the temple referred to, as always in Revelation, is the dwelling place of God in heaven.
 In some places it is a metaphor for the body of Christ, i.e. all believers, comprising one body filled with his spirit (John 2:21, I Cor 3:16f, I Pet 2:5).
-Here John uses the word ‘tabernacle’ or ‘tent’, since those who dwell in heaven do so temporarily: they ‘camp’ or sojourn in it, until such time as Christ with his saints returns and ‘the dwelling place [tabernacle] of God is with man’ on earth (Rev 21:2-3).
+Here John uses the word ‘tabernacle’ or ‘tent’, since those who dwell in heaven do so temporarily: they ‘camp’ or ‘tabernacle’ in it, until such time as Christ returns with the saints and ‘the dwelling place [tabernacle] of God is with man’ on earth (Rev 21:2-3).

 To the modern reader ‘every tribe and people and language and nation’, like ‘all who dwell on earth’, appears to indicate the whole world as we know it now.
 However, in related contexts the phrase means every people group within the empire, as in Daniel 2:38, 3:4, 6:25, 7:23.
-The idea that Revelation foresees a ‘world government’ should be rejected.
+The idea that Revelation foresees a ‘world government’ is not supported.